rigetti/grove/docs/vqe/vqe_example.rst

 Note that the restriction that the ansatz function take a single list of floats as parameters only comes from our choice of minimizer (this is what ``scipy.optimize.minimize`` takes).
-One could easily imagine writing a custom minimizer that took more sophisticated forms of arguments.
+One could easily imagine writing a custom minimizer that takes more sophisticated forms of arguments.

 Links and further reading
 -------------------------

 This concludes our brief tour of VQE.
-There's lots of fascinating literature about this algorithm out there and we encourage you to both explore those topics as well as come up with new ideas using this library.
-Let us know if you have ideas about anything that you'd like to see added!
+There is lots of fascinating literature about this algorithm out there and we encourage you to both explore those topics as well as come up with new ideas using this library.
+Let us know if you have ideas about anything that you would like to see added!

 Here are some links to get you started: